modular/mojo-gpu-puzzles/book/src/puzzle_09/third_case.md

 {{#include ../../../problems/p09/p09.mojo:third_crash}}
 ```

-First experience the issue firsthand, run the following command in your terminal (`pixi` only):
+To experience the bug firsthand, run the following command in your terminal (`pixi` only):

 ```bash
 pixi run p09 --third-case